Tibet offers many impressive peaks in the Himalayas. Here are some of the best treks in Tibet. For more info, visit our contact page.

 Trekking in Tibet

-With craggy snow-capped peaks, mountainous terrain, glacial lakes and scenery that literally takes your breath away, it should go without saying that Tibet is home to some of the world’s best hiking trails.
-There is diversity in Tibet in terms of the routes that are available for trekking.
-Fortunately, you do not have to be an overly-experienced hiker with years of mountaineering experience in order to enjoy the rugged wilderness that Tibet has to offer.
-Most treks in Tibet can be done y anyone who is a good physical shape.
+With craggy snow-capped peaks, mountainous terrain, glacial lakes, and scenery that takes your breath away, it should go without saying that Tibet is home to some of the world’s best hiking trails.
+There is diversity in Tibet regarding the routes available for trekking.
+Fortunately, you do not have to be an overly-experienced hiker with years of mountaineering experience to enjoy Tibet’s rugged wilderness.
+Anyone in good physical shape can do most treks in Tibet.>

 The beauty of trekking in Tibet is that the experience is as much of a cultural immersion as it is a physical challenge.
-Embarking on the trails here gives adventurers the chance to get out of the large cities and any traces of modern civilization, in order to mingle with the nomadic yak herders and the traditional villages that seemingly transport one back in time.
-Though there are plenty of options available to choose from, we have summarized some of the best treks in Tibet below for consideration.
+Embarking on the trails here gives adventurers the chance to get out of the large cities and any traces of modern civilization, to mingle with the nomadic yak herders and the traditional villages that seemingly transport one back in time.
+Though plenty of options are available, we have summarized some of the best treks in Tibet below for consideration.
 Compared to Nepal, most treks in Tibet are relatively short and range between 3 and 7 days in length.
 There are MANY other treks to choose from in Tibet.
 These are just what I think are the Best Treks in Tibet.
 Your list might be different than mine.

 Stupas looking out to the north side of Mt Kailash